nataliemcheng/flood-prediction/README.md

 # Modeling Approach:
 We plan to model the data using a combination of machine learning techniques:
-Logistic Regression: for binary classification (flood/no flood).
+Logistic Regression: for binary classification (flood/no flood)

-Decision Trees: to capture complex interactions between variables such as storm intensity and wave height.
+Decision Trees: to capture complex interactions between variables such as storm intensity and wave height

 Deep Learning (RNNs): if the dataset supports time-series analysis to predict flood patterns based on sequences of weather data
 We plan to use numpy, matplotlib, pandas